Carthage tophet: Discovery of 1921

-In 1921, the so-called "priest stele" was unearthed as part of the clandestine archaeological digs that were very common at the time.
-A limestone stele, over a metre high, depicting an adult wearing a typical kohanim (Punic priest) hat, a Punic tunic and holding a young child in his arms, was offered by an outfitter to enlightened antiquities enthusiasts Paul Gielly and François Icard, civil servants stationed in Tunisia.
-Faced with a piece that seemed to confirm in every respect the biblical data and certain classical authors, the two enthusiasts were moved and decided to put an end to the clandestinity so that no discovery could escape the notice of archaeologists and historians.
+In 1921, the Stele of the Priest was unearthed as part of the clandestine archaeological digs that were very common at the time.
+A limestone stele, over a metre high, depicting an adult wearing a typical kohanim (Punic priest) hat, a Punic tunic and holding a young child in his arms, was offered by an outfitter to antiquities enthusiasts Paul Gielly and François Icard, civil servants stationed in Tunisia.
 They bought the land and excavated it until the autumn of 1922.

 The first American excavation, led by Francis Willey Kelsey and Donald Benjamin Harden in 1925, provided a comprehensive understanding of the site's organization.
 Sadly, Kelsey's death in 1927 brought this excavation session to an end.
 Father Gabriel-Guillaume Lapeyre, a white father, excavated a neighboring site in 1934–1936 and collected a variety of archaeological and epigraphic material, but without the stratigraphic details needed to understand the context of the discovery.